The Quidi Vidi Village Plantation features

 Rent paid by craftspeople at The Plantation is a reduced rate, in year one Artisans are charged $220/month.
 This rental amounts include HST, commercial general liability insurance and business occupancy tax.
 Rent increases on a sliding scale at each annual lease renewal.

 Benefits to the craftsperson with a studio at The Planation:

-- A supportive environment in which to test out and develop their business ideas, an opportunity to share ideas and learn from their peers, and avail of business training in a craft context
+- A supportive environment to test and develop business ideas, an opportunity to share ideas and learn from peers, and avail of business training in a craft context.

 - Shared access to office equipment including copier, printer, computer workstation and Wi-Fi